MTA Maze

 While some improvements are underway such as the implementation of Communication Based Train Control (CBTC), much of real change is dependent on available funds.
 Only with political advocacy can civilians persuade legislators to make significant change by allocating more money to renovations and upkeep of the existing system, as well as development of new lines to alleviate congestion and backups caused by the delay or failure of a subway line.

-This is a group project at The Cooper Union's Engineering Design & Problem Solving course consisting of me, Benny Young, Anisa Hossain, Rithik Trehan, and Priva Halpert.
+This is the Coductorz group project at The Cooper Union's Engineering Design & Problem Solving course consisting of me, Benny Young, Anisa Hossain, Rithik Trehan, and Priva Halpert.
+Our initial research report can be accessed here.

 Objective

 The purpose of this project is to create a game that informs players about subway delays in New York City and to educate players on how to minimize delays in their commute.
-The game will use accurate data from the MTA to create delays in the game, and
+The game will use accurate data from the MTA to create delays in the game, which the player will need to navigate around to arrive at their destination in the shortest time possible.

 Design Criteria